 - Increase the amount of fresh fruits and vegetables, lean meats, low-fat dairy products and wholegrain foods in your daily diet.

-Set small, specific mini-goals
+Set small, specific fitness goals

-You are more likely to reach your ultimate goal if you break it down into small, short-term goals.
+You are more likely to reach your ultimate goal if you break it down into small, short-term mini-goals.
 Short-term goals are specific, daily actions or behaviours that lead you to your ultimate goal.
 Suggestions include:

-Monitor your progress regularly
+Monitor your physical activity regularly

 Make your mini-goals measurable.
 Decide how you are going to monitor your progress and record every detail in a training diary.
 Suggestions include: